-For instructions on how to set your browsers start page (the page that opens by default when you launch your web browser) using any one of the following web browsers – Google Chrome, Microsoft Edge, Firefox, Opera or Safari, please continue reading.
+For instructions on how to change your browser start page (the page that opens by default when you launch your web browser) using any one of the following web browsers – Google Chrome, Microsoft Edge, Firefox, Safari or Vivaldi, please continue reading.

 Select your web browser from the list below: